Baking & Pastry Arts

 |Hispanic or Latino||351|

-Baking & Pastry Arts appeals to people across the globe.
+Students from other countries are interested in Baking & Pastry Arts, too.
 About 5.7% of those with this major are international students.

 How Much Do Baking & Pastry Arts Majors Make?